-Welcome to the very first installment of The Whole 52.
 As we’ve mentioned before, DC’s reboot of their entire universe is a great time to get back into titles you love and check out titles you’ve never read before.
 At this point in the game you’re only 12 issues behind (and that’s not very many considering Action Comics and Detective comics were at #904 and #844, respectively, in August of last year).
 If you were really committed, and had the cash on hand, you could catch up on a new title in only a day.
+Today we are going to look at one of those newly rebooted titles:

 When I was a kid, I remember having a Firestorm action figure.
 The torch looking flame coming off the top of his head is an image that stuck with me.
 However, in spite of owning this action figure, I came into The Fury of Firestorm: The Nuclear Men knowing absolutely nothing about the characters or the series.
 I did come in with a healthy curiosity and excitement to read up on this character from my youth.
 The comic, however, quickly killed that enthusiasm.